Email Marketing

 3. User-generated content

 UGC (user-generated content) is any brand-related content created by users.
-Studies show that it provokes purchases in 79% of cases.
 As for its benefits for your audience, UGC publications makes people feel appreciated and listened to.

 UGC may feature a brand or refer to a relevant topic: photos of customers wearing the company’s product or employees talking about your social responsibility initiative.